Presidential Emergency Action Documents: History

-Origins and Implementation
+Origins and implementation

 PEADs and COG planning seems to have originated in the Eisenhower Administration in an attempt to plan for the aftermath of a nuclear exchange with the Soviet Union and designed to be rapidly implemented to prevent disruption to Government services.
 Of these orders there were plans for relocating centers for government functions and suspending habeas corpus.
 They even called for the creation of new government agencies to be chaired by a mixture of both civilian businessmen and cabinet secretaries without any scope of their exact function or lifespan, the only focus being on their activation on the day of a nuclear attack.
 These new agencies included: The Office of Censorship, National Manpower Agency, and National Food Agency.
 These agencies were authorized to "requisition or condemn private property or its use," pursuant to act of Congress and/or executive order, and it was thought this would be necessary to rebuild the country and maintain law and order.

+1983 draft emergency legislation, the Defense Resources Act (DRA), would have authorized the president to execute certain emergency actions and would have also amended the Defense Production Act.
+DRA's table of contents included industrial plant seizure (Title V), price controls (Title VII) and censorship (Title X).

+Had there been an emergency where the president felt he needed to request authority from Congress to impose limited censorship, DRA provided him statutory legal authority to issue executive orders implementing censorship within federal agencies.
+Compare Other Plan D Situation.
+In contrast, the president needs no additional statutory authority to use the Emergency Alert System, as Congress has already authorized these FCC EAS regulations.
+DRA Title X reads:

+While no declassified PEAD exists, the DRA legislative draft text on censorship and other Presidential Emergency Actions is now in the public domain.
+The text of any such censorship PEAD would not be expected to exceed the grant of legislative authority within DRA Title X, based on present understanding.
+The 1983 draft does not propose suspension of the Constitution.
+Title II states its adherence to the Fifth Amendment.
+Congress is free to expand or contract authorities within DRA, subject to constraints within United States Constitution.
+DRA contains no constitutional suspension clauses per se.